 Opening up to a stranger was hard enough, but having the added stress of whether to come out.
 Would my counsellor make a big deal of my sexuality?
 Or would she pretend to be accepting and ignore this part of me completely?

 Thankfully she did truly accept me - I was so relieved!

 Sadly these fears are very common, particularly for trans and non-binary people.

 I have over 10 years experience supporting LGBTQ+ people as a youth worker and in mental health support roles.
 This includes over 8 years working as a counsellor.

 Postgraduate BACP accredited diploma in psychotherapeutic humanistic counselling at Brighton University

-National Counselling Society Quality Checked CPD workshops for counsellors.
+National Counselling and Psychotherapy Society Quality Checked CPD workshops for counsellors.